 Saxon Math 54

 The Saxon Math series is hugely popular among homeschoolers, largely because it works so well for students working independently.
-The courses for Math Intermediate 3 and up are very different from the Saxon program for K-3.
+The Math Intermediate series (for grades three through five) and the series reviewed here (Math 5/4 and up) are very different from the Saxon program for K-3.

 Saxon two-digit grade level designations can help you figure out the correct grade level for each book, although free placement tests are available at their website.
 Typically the second of the two digits indicates the grade level usage for average to bright students.
 The first digit indicates the grade for students working a little below level.
 For example, Math 7/6 would be for average to bright sixth graders or for slower seventh graders.